 Always hire a professional to clean your cesspool!

 When a cesspool service is needed the cesspool professional will need to come out and dig out the soil on top of the cesspool.
 The cesspool then will need to be drained.
 This involves pumping (vacuuming) out the effluent, scum, and solids in it.

 Depending on the amount of septage removed will depend on the charge involved.
 Other costs that can arise are clearing out any pipes that are blocked or repairing any part of the system that is in need of it.
 These last costs can involve labor and materials.

 It is always best to ask before the work is done to know what the cost of servicing your cesspool will be.

 Your cesspool needs to be maintained.
-Proper cesspool maintenance can help preserve your cesspools health for years.
-Treat it poorly and you are setting yourself up huge costs down the road.
+Proper septic system maintenance can help preserve the health of your cesspool for years.
+Treat it poorly and you are setting yourself up to huge costs down the road.